 Shipping is the final warehouse process, and one of the most important ones, for that matter.
-While customer experience greatly depends on the shipping process, the process itself depends on the previous processes to varied extent.
+While customer experience greatly depends on the shipping process, the process itself depends on the preceding processes to varied extents.

 Warehouse Shipping Objective

 It is essential to keep in mind that shipping is considered successful only if the right order is sorted and loaded, dispatched to the right customer through the right transit mode, and delivered on time.

 Since shipping is the last warehouse process, it is important to keep in mind that all processes before it have a direct impact on its efficiency and effectiveness.
 Let’s run through the processes that precede and those which comprise it.
 Subsequently, we will also explore how we can optimize each of these processes.

 If you need to process an order from a customer, communication is paramount.
 To avoid miscommunication and reduce costs, it is highly recommended to offer customers an online portal through which they can see their inventory, select the items they want to ship, and submit the order for processing.

 Once the order is placed by the customer, the system must produce a picking list and/or loading guide with the items that the customer has selected.
 It is also recommended that the system provide special fields for customers to enter detailed instruction if needed, e.g. for re-packaging instructions.